railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Measure your Business Performance
 =================================

-To measure your business performance OpenERP provide two interesting features:
+To measure your business performance OpenERP provides two interesting features:

 * Dashboards
 * Statistical Reports

-Dashboards give you an overview of all the information that is important to you on a single page.
+On a single page, Dashboards give you an overview of all the information that is important to you.
 In OpenERP each application has its own dashboard which opens by default when you select the specific application.
-As for example `Administration Dashboard` will open when you click on the :menuselection:`Administration` menu.
+As for example `Administration Dashboard` will open when you click the :menuselection:`Administration` menu.

 .. note:: Dashboards

-	Unlike most other ERP systems and classic statistically-based systems, Open ERP can provide dashboards to all of the system's users, and not just to a select few such as directors and accountants.
+	Unlike most other ERP systems and classic statistically-based systems, OpenERP can provide dashboards for all system users, and not just managers and accountants.

-	Each user can have their own dashboard, adapted to their needs, to enable them to manage their own work effectively.
+	Each user can have his own dashboard, adapted to his needs, enabling him to manage his own work effectively.
-	For example a developer using the :guilabel:`Project Dashboard` can see such information as a list of the open tasks, task delegated to him and an analysis of the state of progress of the relevant projects.
+	For example a developer using the :guilabel:`Project Dashboard` can see information such as a list of open tasks, tasks delegated to him and an analysis of the progress of the relevant projects.

-Dashboards are dynamic, which lets you navigate easily around the whole information base.
+Dashboards are dynamic, letting you navigate easily around the whole information base.
 Using the icons above a graph, for example, you can filter the data or zoom into the graph.
-You can click on any element of the list to get detailed statistics on the selected element.
+You can click any element of the list to get detailed statistics on the selected element.

-Dashboards are adaptable to the needs of each user and each company.
+Dashboards can be customized to fit the needs of each user and each company.

-.. note:: Construction of dashboards
+.. note:: Creating or customizing dashboards

-	OpenERP contains a dashboard editor.
-It lets you construct your own dashboard to fit your specific needs using only a few clicks.
-The :menuselection:`Administration --> Customization --> Reporting --> Dashboard Definition` menu gives you access to defined your own dashboard.
+	OpenERP contains a Dashboard Editor.
+Create your own dashboard to fit your specific needs in only a few clicks.
+Go to the :menuselection:`Administration --> Customization --> Reporting --> Dashboard Definition` menu to define your own dashboard.

 .. index::
    single: Products